alex-shpak/hugo-book/README.md

   # Can be overwritten by same param in page frontmatter
   BookComments = true

+  # (Optional) Enables a Katex math engine that works with the Goldmark markdown
+  # pass through.
+This removes the need for shortcodes for math.
+Also requires
+  # defining the pass through delimiters.
+  # See below.
+  BookKatexMathPassthrough = true

   # /!\ This is an experimental feature, might be removed or changed at any time
   # (Optional, experimental, default false) Enables portable links and link checks in markdown pages.
   # Portable links meant to work with text editors and let you write markdown without {{< relref >}} shortcode